zachary-bradley/zachary-bradley/README.md

 - **Location:** Gainesville, GA (Open to remote opportunities)

 ##  Currently
 Seeking Data Analyst roles where I can apply analytical skills, security expertise, and communication abilities to solve real business problems.
-Particularly interested in financial services, fintech, and technology companies.
+Particularly interested in media, fintech, and technology companies.

 **Available to start immediately**